MalloryHuston/Plethora-of-Python/Pygame/Backgammon/README.md

 * Pres ESC to start a new game.
 * The server is black, the client white.
-* Press on the diece or press SPACE to roll the diece.
+* Press on the dice or press SPACE to roll the dice.
 * Move the pieces via mouse.